Getting Started

 bazel build @heir//tools:heir-opt

-Some passes in this repository require Yosys as a dependency
+Some HEIR passes require Yosys as a dependency (--yosys-optimizer

-).
-If you would like to skip Yosys and ABC compilation to
+systems.
+If you would like to skip Yosys and ABC compilation, use the following

 Optional: Run the tests